hnmr293/sd-webui-llul/README.md

 This is an extension for [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) which lets you to upscale latents locally.

 See above image.
-These are all what this extension does.
+This is all what this extension does.

 ## Usage